Meeting your needs & helping you build your business

 Escalate was created by looking at each of the steps of the traditional dispute resolution process from our clients’ perspective and finding ways of improving them.
 The result is a completely new approach that focuses on your business cash flow.

-There are no restrictions on the types of cases we tackle – bad debt, contractual, negligence, IP infringement etc. – and, importantly, we can revisit disputes that are up to three years old.
+There are no restrictions on the types of cases Escalate can tackle – bad debt, contractual, negligence, IP infringement etc. – and, importantly, they can revisit disputes that are up to three years old.

 Escalate takes a completely fresh approach.
 Once an initial review has been completed, Escalate utilises a two-stage process: a period of intensive negotiation with corporate recovery experts targeting a settlement in under three months, and then, if necessary, litigation using specialist legal teams that are funded all the way to the High Court.